-In collaboration with the Berkley Center for Religion, Peace & World Affairs, the Georgetown Office of Fellowships, Awards & Resources (GOFAR), the Georgetown Undergraduate Research Opportunities Program (GUROP), Campus Ministry, and the Office of the Vice President for Global Engagement, the Center for Social Justice hosts an annual symposium to feature summer social justice-based research from undergraduate fellows and recent alumni.
+In collaboration with the Journalism Program, the Berkley Center for Religion, Peace & World Affairs, the Georgetown Office of Fellowships, Awards & Resources (GOFAR), the Georgetown Undergraduate Research Opportunities Program (GUROP), Campus Ministry, and the Office of the Vice President for Global Engagement, the Center for Social Justice hosts an annual symposium to feature summer social justice-based research from undergraduate fellows and recent alumni.

 Global Social Justice Summer Research Symposium 2018 Schedule